stepanogil/mcp-sse-demo/README.md

 It illustrates integrating a remotely hosted MCP server with your LLM of choice (i.e. not via the Claude desktop app or Cursor)

+Update: SSE is being deprecated in favor of Stremable HTTP.
+I've added an example using this via FastMCP.
+[Notebook here](fastmcp-example.ipynb)

 ## Overview

 The project uses an OpenAI model (`gpt-4o-mini`) to understand user requests, determine if a Gmail action (tool) is needed, and execute it via the Zapier MCP server.